Dontwanna Day

 As I did my regular morning routine as a late-forties woman (yes, I’ll be fifty in a few months.
 Not claiming that decade just yet), I muttered the same thing over and over.
 To every item and thought from the overwhelming “To Do List,” my internal response was “I don’t wanna.”

 It’s March.
 For a veteran homeschooler, I know better than to be surprised about this kind of irritable musing.
 February and early March are the toughest times in the homeschool schedule.
-The holidays are a distant memory, the weather here in the northeast is cold, gray, and bleak, the curriculum books have way too many pages to do before summer vacation, the kids have ceased any sort of niceties to their siblings (even in a normal, non-pandemic time), and you look at the local school bus going by every day with envy.
+The holidays are a distant memory, the weather here in the northeast is cold, gray, and bleak, the curriculum books have way too many pages to do before summer vacation, the kids have ceased any sort of niceties to their siblings, and you look at the local school bus going by every day with envy.
 If the weather by you doesn’t resemble the setting for a Winter Olympics, teaching can still be a struggle.
 Late winter can invoke the feeling of running through mud with anyone.
 Your inner three-year-old-self complains about everything.
 If you gave up something for lent, this is usually when you need your absent comfort chocolate, coffee, movies, or cheese the most.
 Funny how that works.

 Do yourself a favor.
 Don’t carry out any permanent decisions about homeschooling during this time.
 Really.
 Just like no woman should radically change her hairstyle by herself with a pair of kitchen scissors five weeks after having a baby ̶ trust me on this one ̶ you need to wait.
 Pause any long-lasting change until you’re thinking with a clear head.
 Choices made in haste might lead to months of regret.
 Soon, sunnier days will make it possible to send the children outside for a bit.
 If you look at all the work your child has accomplished instead of what remains, it might encourage you and the student.
 You must, as they say in the original Star Wars, “Stay on target,” and keep going.
 Sometimes changing things up temporarily can help the situation.